mathprofdes/Text-Converter/README.md

 **Notes:**
-- For Linux and MacOS users, depending on how your system is set up, you may be able to simply double-click the TextConverter.py file from your file browser instead of running this from the terminal.

 - A png file of a program icon **[ProgramIcon.png](https://github.com/mathprofdes/Text-Converter/releases/download/v1.3.1/ProgramIcon.png)** is included if you wish to use it for a shortcut to the program.

 ---